-Yet La Plagne is a self-contained and lively collection of resorts in its own right, great for family ski holidays, with a vast amount of activities and facilities for all abilities and ages within its several villages, which range from the purpose-built (including Plagne Centre, Belle Plagne, Plagne Soleil and Plagne Bellecôte) to the traditional (Plagne 1800) and also embraces some charming original villages (most notably Montchavin and Montalbert).
+Yet La Plagne is a self-contained and lively collection of resorts in its own right, great for family ski holidays, with a vast amount of activities and facilities for all abilities and ages within its several villages.
+These range from the purpose-built (including Plagne Centre, Belle Plagne, Plagne Soleil and Plagne Bellecôte) to the traditional (Plagne 1800) and also embraces some charming original villages (most notably Montchavin and Montalbert).

 With excellent nursery slopes, one of the top independent English-speaking ski schools (Oxygène) and vast amounts of interesting terrain to progress onto, La Plagne has special appeal for families but is enjoyable for all levels.
 The descent from the Bellecôte glacier at 3,250m to villages at 1,350m is accessible even to moderate skiers, while highly experienced skiers and boarders can take the top chairlift up from the glacier to discover fantastic black runs and awe-inspiring views.
-And there are lovely wooded runs and cross-country trails too, especially those taking you down through the forest to Montchavin, Champagny and Montalbert, plus the 1km-long 7 Cube snowpark, for all abilities of skier and boarder, and a half-pipe open to all in Plagne Bellecôte.
+There are lovely wooded runs and cross-country trails too, especially those taking you down through the forest to Montchavin, Champagny and Montalbert, plus the 1km-long 7 Cube snowpark, for all abilities of skier and boarder, and a half-pipe open to all in Plagne Bellecôte.

 Take advantage of the day's skiing in Val d’Isère, Tignes, Les Trois Vallées or Les Arcs included in lift tickets of six days or more.
-On a Friday afternoon, head to 7 Cube to watch (or take part in) ad hoc competitions, or to watch others throwing themselves off jumps while you enjoy a picnic lunch.
+On a Friday afternoon, head to 7 Cube to watch, or take part in, ad hoc competitions or spectate as others throw themselves off jumps while you enjoy a picnic lunch.
 Pick up a copy of the Guide Hiver at the tourist office to keep up to speed on seasonal events, which include La Gorzderette, a wacky sporting challenge.

 La Plagne’s big sell off the slopes is its floodlit, 19-bend bob-sleigh run, constructed for the 1992 Winter Olympics.
 The self-piloted Bob Raft, which travels at up to 80km/h, takes children 1.3m or taller.
-Also self-steered, the 90km/h Speed Luge is for ages 16+, while the Bob Racer is strictly for thrill-seekers 18+, with a professional driver at the helm hitting speeds of up to 120km/h.
+Also, self-steered, the 90km/h Speed Luge is for ages 16+, while the Bob Racer is strictly for thrill-seekers 18+, with a professional driver at the helm hitting speeds of up to 120km/h.

 Hop on the cable-car up to the Bellecôte glacier to explore the ice grotto with its glacial sculptures, and then warm up with a hot chocolate in the café.
 Or take kids to one of several espaces luges for snowy freeplay, including one right in heart of the resort of Plagne-Centre.